4Catalyzer/found/www/docs/configuration/route-config.md

 getData: (match: RouteMatch) => any;
 ```

+- `allowAsIndex: boolean`: Indicates a Route with children also functions as it's own index route.
 - `defer: boolean`: whether to wait for all parent `data` or `getData` promises to resolve before getting data for this route and its descendants
 - `render: (args: RouteRenderArgs): ResolvedElement | undefined`: a method that returns the element for the route
 - `children`: an array of child route objects, or an object of those arrays; if using JSX configuration components, this comes from the JSX children